Table of Contents

 6) Find a different environment if necessary

-If you find yourself being pushed into working more than you would like, or if it seems like nobody is watching out for bad behaviour, it may be time for a change.
-Keep an eye on where your limits are and protect them from abusive environments.
+If you find yourself being pushed into working more than you would like, or if it seems the environment is too distracted to focus on your work, it may be time for a change.

 7) Stand up for yourself